cmoon

 Research Interests

-The chemical senses have been spotlighted since Drs.
-Axel and Buck were awarded the Noble Prize in 2004 due to their pioneer works identifying odorant receptors and olfactory processes.
+Our laboratory is investigating the brain’s chemical senses.
+These senses have been in the scientific spotlight since Drs.
+Axel and Buck were awarded the Nobel Prize in 2004 for their groundbreaking work identifying odorant receptors and olfactory processes.

 1. Structure and Functions of the Olfactory System